vsch/SimpleSerialConnectorService/assets/docs/plugin-description.md

 plugin provides the service via the [jscc - Java Simple Serial Connector] library.

-Effectively, any plugin can implement serial monitoring by including this plugin as a dependency and seamlessly provide serial port communication with or without `Serial Monitor` being installed or compatible with an earlier version of the IDE.
+Effectively, any plugin can implement serial monitoring by including this plugin as a dependency and seamlessly provide serial port communication with or without `Serial Port Monitor` being installed or compatible with an earlier version of the IDE.

 Currently, it is not possible to use `Serial Port Monitor`'s classes in a dependent plugin.